Hungary seeks indefinite extension to state of emergency

-The Hungarian government is seeking to extend indefinitely the state of emergency introduced on March 11 because of the coronavirus epidemic, leading some to fear an unjustified power grab and an erosion of press freedoms.
+The Hungarian government is seeking to extend indefinitely the country's state of emergency because of the coronavirus epidemic, leading some to fear an unjustified power grab and an erosion of press freedoms in a country where the ruling party has long been accused of acting undemocratically.

-The bill to be debated Monday in Parliament would grant the government special powers, including the ability to rule by decree, for as long as the government considers it necessary because of the epidemic.
+The bill debated Monday in Parliament would grant the government special powers, including the ability to rule by decree without parliamentary approval, for as long as the government considers it necessary in light of the epidemic.

-It would also set prison terms of up to five years for those convicted of spreading false information about the epidemic, and of up to eight years for those who interfered with efforts to contain the spread of the coronavirus.
+It would also set prison terms of up to five years for those convicted of spreading false information about the epidemic, and of up to eight years for those judged to have interfered with efforts to contain the spread of the coronavirus.

+Speaking at the start of Monday's parliamentary session, Prime Minister Viktor Orban said the state of emergency provides the government "with the resources to organize Hungary's self-defense."

+"Everyone needs to step out of their comfort zone," Orban said.
+"For a time, we have to work differently, act differently and we all have to organize our lives differently."

-Opposition parties and rights groups are criticizing the proposed indefinite extension of the state of emergency and fear the government may curtail press freedoms in the name of fighting the new virus.
+But opposition parties and rights groups are criticizing the proposed indefinite extension of the state of emergency that was first introduced on March 11, and fear the government may curtail press freedoms in the name of fighting the new virus.

+"You are asking for an authorization with no time limit, for which there is no example in all of Europe," opposition lawmaker Timea Szabo said in response to Orban's remarks in Parliament.
+"You want to approve this law ... that practically authorizes you to govern without meaningful control and gives you a free hand to do away with even what's left of the free press."

+While they can't prevent the government from extending the state of emergency, opposition lawmakers were able to block an urgent vote on the proposal, delaying its approval until next week.

 The Council of Europe's human rights expert expressed concerns about the lack of a "clear cut-off date" and other safeguards in the proposed legislation.